 The nearest public toilets are in Ship Lane car park, less than five minutes’ walk from the gardens.
 These public toilets offer extended opening hours in the summer.
 For further information, please see our facilities page.

 There is a regular bus and train service which will bring you into Ely.
 The train station is located roughly a ten-minute walk away, following the riverside path heading towards the city.
 The main bus services terminal is located on Market Street in the hub of the city.

 Travelling to Ely via car:

 The main routes into Ely are via the A10 and A142.
-There are several car parks available in Ely City Centre, all of these offer free parking, with the exception of Angel Drove and The Dock Car Parks.
+There are several car parks available in Ely City Centre, all of these offer free parking, except Angel Drove and The Dock Car Parks.
 Please see our car parking page for further information on these car parks.

 The gardens are easily accessible by bicycle and are part of the cycle network.

 If using the 'What three words' location app, Jubilee Gardens is located at ///artichoke.lunged.dented